SynapseMedia/nucleus/README.md

 #### ImageScheme

-    url = fields.Url(relative=True)  # Remote file
+    url = fields.Url(relative=True)  # Remote|Local file
     cid = fields.Str()  # CID hash
+    index = fields.Str()  # File index in CID directory

 ## Usage

-The process of evaluating the resolvers will determine the type of action to be executed in the ResourceSchema |
+The process of evaluating the resolvers will determine the type of action to be executed in the VideoSchema |
 ImageSchema:

 When establishing a `cid`, the gateway just associate that hash to the metadata.
 If a URL is found, the gateway must